Academic Policies and Procedures

 - September 30 for January candidates

-- January 31 for August candidates participating in May graduation events.
+- January 31 for August candidates approved to participate in May graduation events.

 Application for National Certification

-Students who graduate from FNP Program are eligible to take the American Nurses Credentialing Center (ANCC) exam for Validation of Advanced Practice Nursing, or the American Association of Nurse Practitioners (AANP) FNP Certification Exam.
-Information may be obtained from the Assistant Dean’s office, and on the ANCC website.
+Students who graduate from FNP Program are eligible to take either the American Association of Nurse Practitioners (AANP) FNP Certification Exam, or the American Nurses Credentialing Center (ANCC) exam for Validation of Advanced Practice Nursing.
+Information may be obtained from the FNP Track Coordinator’s office, and on the websites.

 Any inter-school registration at The College of New Rochelle must be approved by both the Dean of the school in which the student is matriculated (“home” school) and the Dean of the school in which the student wishes to take credits that semester.
 Credits being taken by a student outside of the school in which he/she is matriculated will be billed at the rate of his/her “home” school.